Don’t let heavy snow damage your home

 Check for unusual sounds

-- Rooves of out-buildings, barns and conservatories may not be as strong as your main building – look out for bowing or unusual creaking noises, and stay out of those areas as much as possible.
+- Roofs of out-buildings, barns and conservatories may not be as strong as your main building – look out for bowing or unusual creaking noises, and stay out of those areas as much as possible

-- Sounds of water or dripping may indicate damaged or burst pipes, our article on burst pipes will help to know what to do in this situation.
+- Sounds of water or dripping may indicate damaged or burst pipes.

 Check your roof void